hartaranus/MQ8-Micropython-ESP32/README.md

 Modify the code in MQ8.get_resistance() method to change the default Pin

 ## Circuit Wiring
+The circuit wiring setup was tested on Espressif ESP-32 board on Pin GPIO36 (VP) using 10-bit width ADC mode.
+During the test Wifi connection of the board was still accessible.
+To extend the ADC GPIO connection without inferring the wifi connection please refer to ESP-32 GPIO manual.
 Here's the connection setup
 ---
 | Sensor | ESP-32 | Label |